-This year, I had a break from the show, supporting clients from the office, which gave me an opportunity to follow all the announcements and new products from not only the big names, but also some emerging startups.
+This year, SHIFT supported clients from the show and from the office, which gave us an opportunity to follow all the announcements and new products from not only the big names, but also some emerging startups.
 Here are the key takeaways that are likely to influence technology trends in 2019:

 CES 2019 saw Amazon’s Alexa and Google Assistant incorporated into everything from toilets to doggie cams.
 While Apple and Siri were absent from the show floor, it’s clear that 2019 will be the Year of Voice.
 According to recent research, 20 percent of American households had a smart speaker in 2018.
 Amazon continues to have a majority of the market, though Google made many Assistant-related announcements at CES, most notably the availability of Google Assistant Connect, a developer kit designed to make it easier to integrate its voice technology into devices.
 With analysts forecasting most households will align behind just one smart speaker / voice platform, it’s now a race to lay claim to the remaining 80 percent of U.S. homes with internet access.